datastax/spark-cassandra-connector/doc/FAQ.md

 the rpc_address is set to.

-When troubleshooting Cassandra connections it is sometimes useful to set the rpc_address in the C* yaml file to `0.0.0.0` so any incoming connection will work.
+When troubleshooting Cassandra connections it is sometimes useful to set the rpc_address in the cassandra.yaml file to `0.0.0.0` so any incoming connection will work.

 ### How does the connector evaluate number of Spark partitions?